ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/key-management-service-resources.md

 ## `ibm_kms_key_rings`
 {: #kms-key-rings}

 Create, modify, or delete a key rings for hs-crypto and key protect services.
-Key rings created through this resource can be used to associate to kms key resource when a standard or a root key gets created or imported.
+Key rings created through this resource can be used to associate to KMS key resource when a standard or a root key gets created or imported.
 For more information, about key management rings, see [creating key rings](/docs/key-protect?topic=key-protect-grouping-keys#create-key-ring-api).
 {: shortdesc}

 ### Sample Terraform code